EPCCed/intro_to_cp2k/day1/README.md

 This sets the input file to use the previously generated SCF wave functions as a guess for the SCF calculation.
 Run the calculation again.

-*How many steps does it take to converge the SCF run now?*
+**How many steps does it take to converge the SCF run now?**

-*What is the total run time now?*
+**What is the total run time now?**

-Using the restart files as a guess for the SCF calculation will usually speed up similar subsequent calculations as ...
-This is useful when you want to repeat a calculation with changing some of the settings.
+Using the restart files as a guess for the electron density in the SCF calculation will usually speed up similar subsequent calculations.
+This is useful when you want to restart a calculation or repeat a calculation with changing some of the settings.